MatteoCucc/jupyter_test/gensim/README.md

-director for the gensim library test
+directory for the gensim library test

 ### How to install gensim